datacarpentry/semester-biology/materials/course-intro.md

     * If you already know some of the material and are getting ahead, see if there's someone you can help
 	* Introduce yourself to one of your neighbors you don't know

+### How to do this online (for 2020)

+* But, it's 2020, and nothing is normal
+* It has been a long, exhausting, year and it will continue to be so for many of us.
+* My goal is to help you learn as much as you can, while recognizing that most of you have more limitations and less energy than usual.

+* The course is being taught online for the first time due to the pandemic.
+* Videos in place live demos
+* Still short presentations interspersed with exercises
+* Class time will start with time for group Q&A focused on general questions about how things work
+* The rest of class will be reserved for working on exercises and getting help
+* To provide maximum flexibility the course material can be engaged with in three ways:
+    1. Fully synchronous: Attend class during the scheduled class periods.
+Follow each lesson, which combine video lectures and exercises, during the class periods and ask for help as you run into questions.
+This is the closest approximation to how the course normally runs in-person.
+    2. Synchronous Q&A: Follow each lesson before class, watching the videos and doing the exercises you can.
+Stop if you get confused.
+Come to class during the class periods and ask for help on challenges you encountered.
+    3. Asynchronous: Follow the lessons online and ask for help via Piazza.
+This is the least ideal approach because the course is generally based around the benefits of direct student-instructor interaction to work through misunderstandings, but we'll do our best to make it work for you.

+* We have flexible deadline policies to support learning under these difficult circumstances.
+There is an automatic (no request needed) 48 hour extension on all assignments for those who need it and if you need more time just let me know.
+You never need to disclose personal information to me to get an extension.
+Just let me know how long you need.

+* That said, I encourage you to keep up with deadlines to the extent possible.
+Each step of the course builds on the last step and students who get behind often have a hard time catching up.

+Class sessions will not be recorded to improve student privacy.

 ### Course structure